Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 Benefits: isolation of long-term secrets.

-Limitations: the key can only be used with with TLS 1.2, and only with "pure" PSK key exchanges (ciphersuites starting with `TLS_PSK_WITH_`), to the exclusion of RSA-PSK, DHE-PSK and ECDHE-PSK key exchanges.
+Limitations: the key can only be used with "pure"
+PSK key exchanges (ciphersuites starting with `TLS_PSK_WITH_`), to the exclusion of RSA-PSK, DHE-PSK and ECDHE-PSK key exchanges.
 It is the responsibility of the user to make sure that when provisioning an opaque pre-shared key, the